- Department of History

 The Department encourages all undergraduate and graduate students in History to apply during the scholarship cycle.
-While GPA factors into the award process, the quality of the application, faculty references, and demonstrated work ethic and good citizenship are also important criteria.
+While GPA factors into the award process, the quality of the application, faculty references, demonstrated work ethic, and good citizenship are also important criteria.

 Applications for departmental scholarships are available at the beginning of each Spring semester.
 Applications require an application essay, a recommendation from at least one History Department faculty member, and a complete application.

-Winners are announced at the annual Wanda Washington History Department Student Conference in May each academic year.
+Winners are announced at the annual Wanda Washington History Department Student Conference on April 28, 2023.

 - Students only need to submit one application to be considered for applicable scholarships.

 - The History Department’s scholarships, awards, and prizes are merit-based – meaning, they have various GPA requirements and require an application essay.